 In the event of an emergency or if you witness a crime in action – always call 000.

 For Police attendance – call 131 444.

 How can I share information with Crime Stoppers?

-You can have confidence that contacting Crime Stoppers offers a 24/7 secure way to provide information about suspicious activity and unsolved crimes – via our toll-free hotline, website and FREE Report Suspicious Behaviour apps (suitable for iOS and Android phones).
+You can have confidence that contacting Crime Stoppers offers a 24/7 secure way to provide information about suspicious activity and unsolved crimes – via our toll-free hotline, website and Report Suspicious Behaviour apps (suitable for iOS and Android phones).
 You don’t have to say who you are, just share what you know – and rewards are always available.

 What information can I provide?

 Information can be about anything; drugs, theft, child abuse, human trafficking, terrorism, escaped criminals, and more – so everyone is encouraged to keep a watchful eye within the community and share what you know about suspicious activity.

 Even the smallest piece information might help to prevent or solve a crime.
 No piece of information is too small and may be the missing piece of a puzzle.
 Countless criminals are brought to justice every year as a direct result of information shared with Crime Stoppers.

 What happens to the information I provide to Crime Stoppers?

 When you contact us, trained information-takers check to make sure that what you have shared doesn’t contain any information that might identify you (if you want to remain anonymous) before being sent to police for follow up investigation.